 History and Characteristics

-On June 12, 1898, the Philippines declared its independence following more than three centuries of Spanish rule.
-However, actual independence from the United States wasn’t realized until 1946.
-At independence, the country embraced a democratic presidential system and exhibited promising prospects.
-With advances in industrialization, economic potential, and public education, the Philippines stood as one of Asia’s most progressive nations.
+On June 12, 1898, the Philippines declared independence after more than three centuries of Spanish rule.
+However, full independence from the United States was not achieved until 1946.
+Following independence, the country adopted a democratic presidential system and showed promise.
+With industrialization and public education advancing, and with strong economic potential, the Philippines stood among Asia’s most progressive countries.

-The national economy bore the brunt of Marcos’ crony capitalism, coupled with rampant corruption and mounting foreign debts.
+The national economy bore the brunt of Marcos Sr.’s crony capitalism, rampant corruption and mounting foreign debt.
 The assassination of key opposition figure Benigno “Ninoy” Aquino in June 1983 galvanized resistance against the authoritarian regime.
-Early in 1986, massive “people power” demonstrations marked the end of Marcos’ rule and the return of democracy.
+Early in 1986, massive “people power” demonstrations marked the end of Marcos Sr.’ rule and the return of democracy.

-As the inaugural post-authoritarian president, Corazon “Cory” Aquino (1986 – 1992), widow of “Ninoy” Aquino and mother of a subsequent president, led the initial phase of democratic transition.
-Her tenure witnessed the drafting of a new democratic constitution, the dismantling of the centralized authoritarian structure through decentralization, and the restoration of pre-martial-law democratic institutions.
+As the first post-authoritarian president, Corazon “Cory” Aquino (1986 – 1992), widow of “Ninoy” Aquino and mother of a subsequent president, led the initial phase of the democratic transition.
+Her tenure saw the drafting of a new democratic constitution, the dismantling of the centralized authoritarian structure through decentralization and the restoration of pre-martial law democratic institutions.

 Fidel Ramos (1992 – 1998), her successor, focused on guiding the Philippines toward a market economy through liberalization and privatization initiatives.
-These endeavors aimed to bolster competitiveness on the global stage.
-Under his guidance, the country experienced economic growth and political stability, although it lagged economically behind other East and Southeast Asian nations.
+These efforts aimed to bolster the Philippines’ competitiveness globally.
+Under his leadership, the country experienced economic growth and political stability, although it lagged economically behind other East and Southeast Asian countries.

-Subsequent presidents, Joseph “Erap” Estrada and Gloria Macapagal-Arroyo (GMA), chipped away at the foundations of Philippine democracy.
-Estrada, embroiled in allegations of power abuse, extravagant living, and corruption, was ousted by “people power II” demonstrations.
+Subsequent presidents Joseph “Erap” Estrada and Gloria Macapagal-Arroyo (GMA) chipped away at the foundations of Philippine democracy.
+Estrada, embroiled in allegations of abuse of power, extravagant living and corruption, was ousted by “People Power II” demonstrations.
 The Supreme Court subsequently elevated Gloria Macapagal-Arroyo to the presidency in 2001.
 Despite facing serious fraud allegations in the 2004 presidential election, she secured re-election for a full six-year term.
-GMA’s nine-year rule intertwined credible economic growth with deepening legitimacy crises.
+GMA’s nine-year rule intertwined credible economic growth with a deepening legitimacy crisis.
 Gains from economic progress waned due to widespread corruption scandals and a growing authoritarian undertone.

-In June 2010, Benigno “Noynoy” Aquino, the son of former President Corazon Aquino, won the presidency, capitalizing on his mother’s popularity, who had passed away just before the campaign.
-Aquino’s tenure brought about democratic stability and notable macroeconomic expansion.
-However, essential reforms to uplift a rapidly growing population’s living standards fell short.
+In June 2010, Benigno “Noynoy” Aquino, the son of former President Corazon Aquino, won the presidency, capitalizing on the popularity of his mother, who had died just before the campaign.
+Aquino’s tenure brought democratic stability and notable macroeconomic expansion.
+However, essential reforms to improve living standards for the rapidly growing population fell short.

-Come May 2016, Rodrigo Duterte, previously the mayor of Davao, ascended to the presidency.
-Over time, his administration gradually shifted the Philippine democratic landscape toward authoritarianism by eroding civil rights and political freedoms.
-Prioritizing the battle against drug abuse, Duterte’s approach led to extrajudicial killings by vigilantes, police, and military personnel operating with virtual impunity.
-The outbreak of the COVID-19 pandemic in 2020 not only inflicted substantial infections and fatalities on the Filipino populace but also triggered the country’s most severe economic contraction since it attained independence in 1946.
+In May 2016, Rodrigo Duterte, a former mayor of Davao, became president.
+Over time, his administration shifted the Philippine democratic landscape toward authoritarianism by eroding civil rights and political freedoms.
+His prioritization of the battle against drug abuse led to extrajudicial killings by vigilantes, police and military personnel operating with virtual impunity.
+The outbreak of the COVID-19 pandemic in 2020 not only caused substantial infections and fatalities among Filipinos but also triggered the country’s most severe economic contraction since it attained independence in 1946.

 Political Transformation